TrellixVulnTeam/swahilipython_SCMU/Doc/library/pickle.rst

 .. index::
    single: find_class() (pickle protocol)

-By default, unpickling will import any class or function that it finds in the pickle data.
-For many applications, this behaviour is unacceptable as it permits the unpickler to import and invoke arbitrary code.
+By default, unpickling will agiza any kundi or function that it finds in the pickle data.
+For many applications, this behaviour is unacceptable as it permits the unpickler to agiza and invoke arbitrary code.
 Just consider what this hand-crafted pickle data stream does when loaded::

-    >>> import pickle
+    >>> agiza pickle
     >>> pickle.loads(b"cos\nsystem\n(S'echo hello world'\ntR.")
     hello world
     0